-According to sites like Wikipedia this often involved analytical actives like assessing the likelihood of a particular crisis occurring - and its possible frequency determining its possible impact on your operations This kind of analysis should help you to identify which business functions are essential to day-to-day business operations.
+This involves: assessing the likelihood of a particular crisis occurring – and its possible frequency determining its possible impact on your operations This kind of analysis should help you to identify which business functions are essential to day-to-day business operations.

 An emergency is any scenario where a business can no longer operate as usual.
 This may include a natural disaster like a fire, flood, or tornado, but may also include events like a power outage, bomb threat, compliance breach, active shooter, cyberattack, employee injury, or an interruption within the chain of command or supply chain.
-Every business needs to review their ability to respond to threats proactively, and prepare a BCP to ensure minimal disruption, and remain competitive following a threat.
+Every business needs to review their ability to respond to threats proactively and prepare a BCP to ensure minimal disruption, and remain competitive following a threat.

 Business Continuity Plans are complicated and vary from company to company.
-You must tailor your efforts to best fit your organization’s requirements.
+You must tailor your efforts to best fit your organization’s specific requirements.
 When creating your plan it is always advisable to seek outside counsel, and input from various subject matter experts outside the organization.
 At Chesley Brown, we help guide clients through this process to ensure they make the best decisions based on objective information.
 Here are some of the most common things companies look for when building their BCP:

-A Business Continuity Plan may include:
+A Business Continuity Plan generally includes: